NarendraPatwardhan/earthly/docs/basics/part-4-args.md

 ```

 ### Passing ARGS in FROM, BUILD, and COPY
 We can also pass `ARG`s when referancing a target inside an Earthfile.
-Using the FROM and BUILD commands, this looks pretty ismilar to what we did above.
+Using the `FROM` and `BUILD` commands, this looks pretty similar to what we did above on the command line.

 ```Dockerfile
 docker: